KidZone Animals

 As is famously known, orcas are black with white spots, usually around their eyes and belly.
 This makes them look very cute, especially when they hop out of the water in groups.

-Speaking of this, orcas are extremely social animals.
+Orcas are extremely social animals.
 The groups they travel and hunt in are called pods.
-These pods are usually made up of smaller numbers (5-10) but can have a population anywhere up to 30!
+These pods are usually made up of smaller numbers (5-10) but can have a population of up to 30!
 Interestingly, these pods are matriarchal: the female orcas are the leaders.

-Another interesting fact about these pods is that apparently (as has been studied), every pod has a slightly different language - we can think of it like the way in which people use slang or have different dialects (things like accents).
+Another interesting fact about these pods is that each pod has a slightly different language – we can think of it like the way people use slang or have different dialects and accents.

 Photographer, Christopher Michel; saturated and used with permission under CC BY 2.0

-Unfortunately, many of these beautiful creatures (orcas and dolphins included) are kept in captivity!
-Though they look happy and do their job in these places, it is (obviously) apparent that they belong in the wild ocean.
-If we think of how they enjoy travelling in pods so much - as it is essential to their being - how does it make sense that they would enjoy being trapped in a small pool with little communication with others?
+Unfortunately, many of these beautiful creatures (orcas and dolphins included) are kept in captivity.
+Though they may appear happy and perform well in these places, it is clear that they belong in the wild ocean.
+Considering how essential travelling in pods is to their being, it doesn’t make sense that they would enjoy being trapped in a small pool with little communication with others.